ResursBank/ecom2/README.md

 ## Testing

 The library is tested using PHPUnit.
-The tests are located in the **tests** and every part of the library which makes sense to test is covered by tests.
+The tests are located in the **tests** directory and every part of the library which makes sense to test is covered by tests.

 ## Code styling